nazmulhossain17/x-education/README.md

 This API is developed using JavaScript, Node.js, Express.js, and MongoDB to facilitate course management.
 To initiate interactions with the API, administrators are required to authenticate through a login process.
 Following authentication, administrators gain access to functionalities such as creating, updating, and deleting courses.

-For user interactions, individuals can create accounts to access the course list.
-However, user privileges are limited to viewing the course catalog.
-If a user wishes to attain administrative rights, the modification of the isAdmin field within the database is necessary.

 ## Getting Started

 Clone the project repository.